SimplrJS/css-to-ts/README.md

 npm install css-to-ts -g
 ```

 Global installation is not necessary.
-You can install this package with
+You can install this package with:

 ```sh
 npm install css-to-ts